 A Few Final Notes

-I'm not gonna lie, it was a ton of work.
+- I'm not gonna lie, it was a ton of work.
 But the feeling of getting things paid off is even better.
 Saying you're going to do something difficult and sticking to it also makes you feel a bit like a bad ass.

-With all this being said, I would have been able to contribute even more to my debt in January, but I had about $1345 dollars of home repairs (garage/junk clean up and rat infestation in the attic…. awesome) to take care of.
+- I would have been able to contribute even more to my debt in January, but I had about $1345 dollars of home repairs (garage/junk clean up and rat infestation in the attic…. awesome) to take care of.

-Most of the repairs were cashflow-ed by the money I saved doing a No Spend Challenge.
+- Most of the repairs were cashflow-ed by the money I saved doing a No Spend Challenge.

-Here's how I ramped up my side hustle.
+- Here's how I ramped up my side hustle.

-Still, I'm excited for what February has to bring.
+I'm excited about what February has to bring.
 I've already got $1700 in projected revenue for the month and it's not even February 1st yet (as I write this for publication on Monday.)
 It's very exciting to see the focus and hard work you put into something being returned.
 There isn't anything better!